RosannaGreco/vision-and-perception-project/ReadMe.txt

 training.py file, which uses the functions defined in Train.py.
 The models can be trained in this way:

-$ python3 training.py -first true
+$ python3 training.py -first t

-$ python3 training.py -second true
+$ python3 training.py -second t

-$ python3 training.py -third true
+$ python3 training.py -third t

 In the Train.py script there are also commented lines testing a different kind of loss.